 Travelling Post Office in St Germans is suited for those with a little mobility.
 There is a ramp to the door, a mobility scooter can be provided on request.
 Our newest carriage, Millpool, is designed for wheelchair friendly holidays.

 Do you have any facilities for deaf guests?

 We have deaf friendly smoke alarm that is provided on request.

 Are autistic children and adults welcomed?

 Autistic children and adults are always welcome.

 Is there anything to see of a railway interest?

 We have several carriages in St Germans that we are working on, which make for an interesting tour.
-We are also within easy distance of the Bodmin Railway (catch a train to Bodmin Parkway), who offer 25% off to Railholiday guests.
-The South Devon Railway is also close, going from Totnes station.
+We are also within easy distance of the Bodmin Railway (catch a train to Bodmin Parkway), who offer 25% off to Railholiday guests and the Lappa Valley Railway.
+The Plym Valley Railway in Plymouth and the South Devon Railway are also close.

 How close are you to the Cornwall Mining World Heritage sites?